kavat/predator/README.md

 ### Dummy
 Traffic decryption through Proxy module and replication to internal network for third parties analysis (such Suricata)

+## Custom tags
-On HTTP connection, Host field in header is isolated if available and propagated in log visibility in order to whitelist if host is safe
+* On HTTP connection, Host field in header is isolated if available and propagated in log visibility in order to whitelist if host is safe
-On HTTPS connection with no SSL termination, SNI field in TLS extensions is isolated if available and propagated in log visibility in order to whitelist if host is safe
+* On HTTPS connection with no SSL termination, SNI field in TLS extensions is isolated if available and propagated in log visibility in order to whitelist if host is safe